shatter71/rgb_dreamlight/README.md

-# rgb_dreamclock
+# rgb_dreamlight
-Arduino code for operating RGB Dreamclock using a microphone as input
+Arduino code for operating RGB Dreamlight using a microphone as input

 https://www.thingiverse.com/thing:3641479